redecentralize/alternative-internet/README.md

 > [GNU MediaGoblin](http://mediagoblin.org) GNU MediaGoblin (also shortened to MediaGoblin or GMG) is a free, decentralized Web platform (server software) for hosting and sharing digital media, aimed at providing an extensible, adaptive, and freedom-respectful software alternative to major media publishing services such as Flickr, deviantArt, YouTube, etc.
 > -- http://en.wikipedia.org/wiki/MediaGoblin

+### MettaNode

+[MettaNode](https://github.com/berkus/mettanode) is a tool for fully decentralized communications - grab data you like and store it forever, share data with your friends, start chats, voice or video calls, form groups by interest, transparently keep all your notes between all of your devices; all based on a simple ideas of [UIA](http://pdos.csail.mit.edu/uia/).
+It is still in its infancy and only base transport protocol is done, work is now going on on overlay routing network.
+Final target is to have a bunch of clients for desktop and mobile platforms (Win, Mac, Linux, Android, iOS) as well as own operating system implementation ([Metta](https://github.com/berkus/metta/wiki)) running together.

 ### Mixmaster
 [Mixmaster](http://mixmaster.sourceforge.net/) is a remailer network.
 It represents the second generation of remailers.
 Mixmaster can be used via a web sites like [Anonymouse](http://anonymouse.org/) or as a stand-alone client.